Author’s Note: We’ve given this blog post a refresh on November 2, 2023, complete with fresh information, new links

 - Skippable Video Ads: These ads allow the viewer to skip them after 5 seconds.
 Like non-skippable ads, they can appear before, after, or during the primary video.
 With these, you will only get charged if a viewer chooses to watch for at least 30 seconds.

 - In-Feed Ads: These YouTube ads are placed to the right of the feature video, as part of a YouTube search results, or on the YouTube mobile homepage.
 Ideally, your ad will entice a click from the viewer, at which point you get charged for the advertising.

 Know Your Competition

 Advertising on YouTube has a major element of competition.
 In order to make your efforts successful, you must familiarize yourself with your competitors.
 Locate a competing company’s channel or channels, and watch their YouTube ads yourself.
 Ask yourself how effective they are, and make note of successful tactics.
 What does their YouTube page look like?
 Does the content of their video ads match their YouTube channel content?
 Did you get served a pre roll ad after consuming some of their YouTube content?

 To understand a competitor’s broader YouTube strategy, you can create a spreadsheet that tracks their ads.
 The spreadsheet can have columns for the company’s name, a screenshot of the video, the product or service offered, the number of views, and the ad’s headline.
-With this information, you can identify not only the most successful ads, but also the elements that drive them.
+With this information, you can identify not only the most successful ads, but also the ad content or advanced targeting that drive them.

 YouTube Ads in Practice: Five Successful Campaigns